solana-foundation/developer-content/content/guides/games/game-examples.md

 ## Tale of Kentridge

 This is a game built with the Turbo game engine.
-[Turbo](https://turbo.computer/) is a from the ground up freshly written rust game engine which focuses on lightweight architecture and fast iteration times always with Solana in mind.
+[Turbo](https://turbo.computer/) is a from the ground up freshly written Rust game engine which focuses on lightweight architecture and fast iteration times always with Solana in mind.
 It is beginner friendly and comes with full Solana RPC support.
 You can even use its AI tools to generate complete games.